MagaluCloud/magalu/mgc/cli/docs/kubernetes/cluster/create.md

                                     The CIDR is always subdivided with a "/24" mask per node.
 If "192.168.0.0/16" is used, the first node PodCIDR will be "192.168.0.0/24", the second will be "192.168.1.0/24" and so forth.
                                     This configuration can only be used during the cluster creation and can not be updated later.
                                     If not specified, the "192.168.0.0/16" value is used by default.

+    --cni string                    The CNI by the Kubernetes Cluster.
+                                    This parameter can only be set when creating a new cluster and can not be updated later.

     --description string            A brief description of the Kubernetes cluster.